discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 **Questions to ExeterPremedia: How should we indicate to you if either/both these items are not going to be published and can you automatically skip the Publisher: Deliver lettersContent processor: Process letters stages on PaW?**

 ##Digest
+####Expectations:
-This is the final expected item for an article before it can be delivered to the author.
+This is the final expected item for a research article before it can be delivered to the author.
 It is a standard piece of simple content.

+It will be delivered by email using a template email.
-Can this be dropped into a placeholder in the article on ECS and checked by eLife production staff before pressing the button to deliver the author email? **TBC**
+When delivered it should process automatically into the article and the article moved to the next stage.

+####Output:

+- Deliver Word file of Digest to eLife AWS bucket: elife-production-digest
+- SOAP message to PaW to move article to next stage: Publisher: OK proof to author

+####Turnaround time:

+- If there are no problems, this should process automaticallly.
+If there are complications we request a 6 h turnaround time.

+**Questions to ExeterPremedia: Is that TAT OK?**

+####Volume:
+All research articles have a Digest.

 ##Proof to author